argoproj/applicationset/README.md

     - With: `-p 4000:4000 -p 8081:8081 \`
     - This exposes port 8081 (the repo-server listen port), which is required for ApplicationSet Git generator functionality.

-3. Ensure that Argo CD is running
+3. Start Argo CD and wait for startup completion:
 - Ensure your active namespace is set to `argocd` (for example, `kubectl config view --minify | grep namespace:`).
 - Run `make start` under the Argo CD dev environment.
 - Wait for the Argo CD processes to start within the container.
-- This process should remaining running, alongside the local ApplicationSet controller, during the following steps.
+- These processes should remaining running, alongside the local ApplicationSet controller, during the following steps.
 - Verify that:
     - You have exposed port 8081 in the Makefile (as described in prerequisites). `docker ps` should show port 8081 as mapped to an accessible IP.